 Although you may be eager to get back to normal life after detox, choosing to stay a little longer in a residential program gives you more time to rebuild your life and regain your strength.
 If you cannot see yourself sleeping at the center, then a partial hospitalization program allows you to get help during the day with addiction recovery and return to your house at night.
 Either way, spending your days working with counselors in individual and group therapy sessions gives you insights into your addiction that help you stay strong in the face of cravings.
 You can even invite your family to join in on the sessions so that you can salvage important relationships that you need to continue with your recovery.

 Your choice of a rehab center for opiate detox plays a significant role in your successful recovery.
-Talk to our counselors today at 877-871-3356 to find out how our detox program and treatment services help you overcome your addiction to opiates.
+Talk to our admissions team today at 888-380-0342 to find out how our detox program and treatment services help you overcome your addiction to opiates.